 Finally, study the Bible with hope.

 When we pray, we approach God with expectations.
 We desire our prayers to be answered.
-Apply that same expectation to your reading of God’s Word.
+Apply that same expectation to the reading of God’s Word.
 Expect God to make a difference in your heart and your mind.
-Each time you open its pages, ask God to make clear the truth He wants you to reinforce in your life.
+Each time you open its pages, ask God to make clear the truth He wants to reinforce in your life.

-Your Cafeteria of Commitment
+The Cafeteria of Commitment

 Your Cafeteria of Commitment offers several ways that you can put the truths of today’s lesson into practice in your life.
 Don’t feel that you have to do everything listed here.
 Pick ones that fit your personality and circumstances, or let them be springboards for your own ideas.